 There’s a good chance that everyone on your support team wants to:

-So, take those things and explain how a good piece of support software can help achieve them.
+So, take those things and explain how the right support software can help achieve them.

-Productivity—a tool with specialized support features will eliminate a lot of repetitive and time-consuming tasks, which will allow them to get more done and feel great about it.
+- Productivity: New customer support software will eliminate a lot of repetitive and time-consuming tasks, which will allow them to get more done and feel great about it.

-Feeling valued—getting more done and collaborating more efficiently will benefit the whole company, and it won’t go unnoticed.
+- Feeling appreciated: Getting more done and collaborating more efficiently will benefit the whole company, and it won’t go unnoticed.

-Letting your team know that their personal happiness and productivity was not one step behind from company goals in general when deciding to make the switch will help put them in a more accepting mindset—if not get them excited about it.
+Let your team know that their personal happiness and productivity was a deciding factor in choosing the new software.
+It will help put them in a more accepting mindset—maybe even get them excited about it.

-This is one of the main things your agents might be wondering.
-And it makes sense—if the new solution isn’t clearly better than the old one then… why even switch, right?
+This is one of the main things your support agents might be wondering.
+And it makes sense—if the new solution isn’t clearly better than the old one… why even switch?

 To make sure everyone understands the main benefits of your new software, you need to communicate them as clearly as possible.

-- Features the new solution has that the old one didn’t have to begin with (and why they’re awesome)
+- Features the new solution has that the old one didn’t (and why they’re awesome).

-First of all, talk about the struggles your support team had with whatever you were using before, and how the software takes care of them.
+Talk about the struggles your support team had with your previous tool and how the new software takes care of them.

-With Gmail, we had incidents where multiple agents replied to the same customer because there was no easy way of knowing if the issue was already being handled or not.
+With Gmail, we had incidents where multiple agents replied to the same customer because there was no easy way of knowing if the issue was already being handled by another team member.

-With Groove, you can immediately see if an agent has already been assigned to a ticket or is currently responding to one so you don’t have to worry about it anymore.
+With Groove, you can immediately see if an agent has already been assigned to a customer request or is currently responding to one.

 And then highlight things that the support software can do that your team might have not even thought about.